K7MDL2/KEITHSDR/SDR_RA8875/README.md

     9. New #define MECH_ENCODERS added to RadioConfig.h.
 If this is enabled and no physical mechanical encoders are connected, AND ENET is enabled, the system will hang and reboot after ENET subsystem init.
 Can use I2C_ENCODERS or MECH_ENCODERS, or neither.
     10. Added #define DBGSPECT to all code section that deal with the spectrum display.
 Could be useful someday to more easily find and swap for another spectrum library on a different display.
     11. Fixed MODE sideband selection issue.
 Was due to Noiseblanker not initialized at startup, was only done when it was adjusted.
+    12. Added Transmit DSP chain, switches input to mic.
+RX is Output to headphone jack, TX is output to LineOut.
+For now I have no modulation blocks and a 1KHz test sinewave in place of the mic as I have neither a mic or a TX board connected yet.
+The FFT will show the Transmit spectrum.
+    13. Bug: Slight audio level goofiness.
+After Tx or AF Gain adjust, the resulting audio level is slightly lower than startup or after band change level.
-    12. Planning to resume major change work this spring including adding TX Audio path and MIDI for remote control pod and keyers.
+    14. Planning to resume major change work this spring including adding TX Audio path and MIDI for remote control pod and keyers.

 ## Summer 2021
     1. Nothing major while occupied with summer projects.
 There are some minor check-ins for simple fixes for typos and working on some oddities while operating in Panadapter mode.